201flaviosilva-labs/Documentum/docs/React/CSS in React/Modules.md

 - The CSS modules it's a React native way to work with scoped CSS (that means the style only will be applied in the component);
 - The CSS files should be like this: `ComponentName.module.css`;
+- - Normally it's used to basic project and prototypes;

 ## Let's see the magic happening